 I’ve been playing around with plaster and molding techniques,which I find really creative and interesting.
 I came up with this fun DIY monogrammed vase made from plaster and a plastic bottle.
 The best part is I used recycled goods which includes a cleaned and washed old-school milk carton.
+If you want to see how to paint a vase to make it look like plaster with a video, check out this post.

 (This post contains affiliate links including Amazon Affiliate links.
 Please see our disclosure here.)